 Labiaplasty is an outpatient surgical procedure that reduces the size and normalizes the shape of your labia minora.
 The general goal of surgery is to remove the extra tissue hanging below your labia majora.
-This excess tissue is often due to genetics or sometimes occurs as a result of the stretching experienced during vaginal childbirth.
+This excess tissue is often due to inherited traits or sometimes occurs as a result of the stretching experienced during vaginal childbirth.

 Depending on your issue, we can also use the surgery to correct asymmetry that occurs when one side is longer than the other.
 Most often, however, this cosmetic procedure is performed on both labia minora.